Congratulations on deciding to replace your aboveground liner this spring – DIY style!

 Floor Padding?
 Sand pool floors benefit from using a Liner Guard or Happy Bottom floor padding.
 Either one will help prevent punctures to the pool floor, and stop the floor from becoming “wavy” or getting heel marks and foot prints.

 Both floor pads will also keep algae or rocks from damaging the new pool liner.
 Liner Guard will stop nutgrass and can even prevent pool leaks with it’s woven geo-textile fabric.

 Happy bottom comes in thick, straight strips which you position next to each other and tape together, while Liner Guard comes as a pre-cut, one piece floor pad.
-Liner Guard is not thick, only 1/8″ or so – while Happy Bottom is twice as thick, measuring 1/4″.
+Liner Shield is not thick, only 1/8″ or so.

 InTheSwim Staff Blogger